DrAnonymousNet/Nginx-Configurations/README.md

 ## Least Time Configuration

 With this configuration, Nginx distributes requests to the servers based on the average response time as well as the number of active connections.
 In addition, different weights can be assigned to these servers depending on the capacity profile of the servers.
-If a weight is assigned to each server, The weight parameter will be taken into consideration alongside the average response time and the number of active connections.
+If weight is assigned to each server, The weight parameter will be taken into consideration alongside the average response time and the number of active connections.

-This algorithm can ba configured by adding a `least_time` directive to the *upstream* context.
+This algorithm can be configured by adding a `least_time` directive to the *upstream* context.

 The average response time of the servers is either based on the time to receive the response header or the response body.
 This is controlled by the `header` and `last_byte` parameters in the `least_time` directive.
-There is a third option parameter called `inflight` that indicates whether the response time of all requests will be tracked or just the response for successful requests.
+There is a third optional parameter called `inflight` that indicates whether the response time of all requests will be tracked or just the response for successful requests.

 The configuration below shows the *least_time* configuration that uses the average time of the response body to track the average response time.
 ```